clock1998/whisper/README.md

 - 5GB space (You can modify the scripts to use smaller model)
 - Internet connection

-## run_whisper.sh can be ran on Windows but extract steps need to be performed first.

-- Install Python
-- Install Cmake
-- Install Git

 ## Run setup_whisper.sh first to setup everything automatically.
 ```shellscript
 sh setup_whisper.sh